makkimaki/exp_docker_env/README.md

 ```
 $ docker-compose build
 ```

 ## run the container
 ```
 $ docker-compose up -d
 ```
+If you still don't have any built image, this operation will take you from building the container image to running it.

 ## confirm the container (optional)
 ```
 $ docker-compose ps